christophergandrud/dpmr/README.md

 - `datapackage_init`: Initialise a data package from a data frame, metadata list, and the source code file used to create the data set.

+    + To-do for v0.1

+    - [ ] Everything

 - `datapackage_install`: Load a data package into R.

+    + To-do for v0.1

+    - [x] Load data from locally stored data package and return metadata

+    - [ ] Load data from a zip file at http.

+    - [ ] Load data from a GitHub repo.

 ---